KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-11-05-a-guided-tour-of-compute-engine.md

 ## Overview

-The Goole[Compute Engine core
-concepts](https://www.youtube.com/watch?v=43gvHZyPRVk) video provides a great overview of the technology.
+The Google [Compute Engine core concepts video](https://www.youtube.com/watch?v=43gvHZyPRVk) provides a great overview of the technology.
 Please take a moment to watch it.
 As the video shows, Compute Engine is defined by Resources, and each of these Resources is available through the Compute Engine API.
-You can access this API through the Google API Explorer or by installing the [https://cloud.google.com/sdk/](gcloud sdk).
+You can access this API through the Google API Explorer or by installing the [gcloud sdk](https://cloud.google.com/sdk/).

 ## Key Resources